|BIRTHPLACE:||Clinton, ON, CAN|

 |DRAFTED:||COL: 2009-33 overall|

-Represented Team Canada at the 2012 IIHF World Championship in Helsinki and Stockholm…Tallied four points (2g/2a) with a +3 rating in seven games at the tournament…Finished second on the squad in faceoff percentage at 62.1%…Served as captain for Team Canada at the 2009 IIHF World Under-18 Championship, totaling five points (2g/3a) in six contests…Won a gold medal with Team Canada at the 2008 Under-18 Ivan Hlinka tournament in Piestany, Slovakia.
+Has represented Canada at each of the last two world championships…Tallied three points (1g/2a) and was +4 in eight games at 2013 IIHF World Championship in Stockholm and Helsinki…Led the entire tournament by winning 75% of his faceoffs (24/32)…At the 2012 IIHF World Championship, O’Reilly collected four points (2g/2a) and was +3 in seven games…Finished second on Canada in faceoff percentage (62.1%)…Served as captain for Team Canada at the 2009 IIHF World Under-18 Championship, totaling five points (2g/3a) in six contests…Won a gold medal with Team Canada at the 2008 Under-18 Ivan Hlinka tournament in Slovakia.